AditiSupekar/SelectorEngineJS/README.md

-# JavaScript Selection Engine
+# JavaScript Selector Engine

 ## Task

-Create a JavaScript selection engine (i.e. a JavaScript function that will return DOM elements given a CSS selector).
+Create a JavaScript selector engine (i.e. a JavaScript function that will return DOM elements given a CSS selector).
 - You cannot use JavaScript libraries or document.querySelector/document.querySelectorAll.
 - You should only modify and submit Answer.js file.
 - Your function should return an array of DOM elements that match the CSS selector.